corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 The connection settings to the Postgres database are provided to each node through the `postgres.gradle` file.
 The Postgres JDBC driver is provided via Maven as part of the `cordaDrive` gradle configuration, which is also specified in the dependencies block of the `postgres.gradle` file.

+{{< note >}}
-**Note.** We have not designed this feature for users to access the database via elevated or admin rights - you must only use such configuration changes for testing/development purposes.
+We have not designed this feature for users to access the database via elevated or admin rights - you must only use such configuration changes for testing/development purposes.
+{{< /note >}}